Available in:United Kingdom

-In football, there are three possible outcomes: win, lose or draw.
-The likelihood of one team beating the other is reflected in the odds.
-For example, if a UEFA Champions League favorite were to play an EPL team on the verge of relegation, the odds for the Champions League favorite to win would be much shorter than those of a team in fear of relegation.
+In football, there are three possible outcomes to a match: win, lose or draw.
+The likelihood of one team beating the other is reflected in the betting odds placed by the bookmakers.
+For example, if a UEFA Champions League favorite were to play an English Premier League team on the verge of relegation, the odds for the Champions League favorite to win would be much shorter than those of a team in fear of relegation.

 The draw market in this game would also be a bigger price, since the probability of a Champions League favorite victory would be high.
 However, in a game of this nature, there is little point in placing a bet on the heavy favorite to win, because the odds would be so short that the return would be very small, unless a very large wager was made.

 One of the most popular methods of football betting comes in the form of the accumulator bet.
 Here, backers increase the potential return on their wager by betting on numerous teams to win, lose or draw, shortening their odds with every game but putting themselves in with the chance of a windfall.
 The number of teams you can bet on is entirely up to you, as is the stake, and your odds reflect the likelihood that all lines of the bet are successful.

 Similarly, it is now possible to bet on 'both teams to score'.
 This is pretty self-explanatory, in that a punter is again given a list of matches, and asked to pick games in which he thinks both teams will score.
 The difference is that there are now only two possible outcomes to each match: 'will score/won’t score' as opposed to the win, lose or draw outcome in accumulator bets.